MrShivaG/SingleKey-Password-Manager/README.md

 # SingleKey Password-Manager

-A Password Manager that uses Single key to encrypt and decrypt user's Credentials (username, Password, Email and Comment)
+A Password Manager that uses a single key to encrypt and decrypt user's Credentials (username, Password, Email and Comment)

 ## Features
-- Uses a key to Encrypt/Decrypt  Credentials
+- Uses a key to Encrypt and Decrypt  Credentials
-- Made for CLI
+- Designed for fast and easy usage via the terminal
-- Uses DB (firebase) to store profiles
+- Uses firebase Databse to store profiles
+- Easy Profile Management

 ## Installation
 Clone the repository and install dependencies.